Bayern star Lucas Hernandez to serve prison term years after he was sentenced

-Bayern Munich Star to Serve Prison Term Years After He Was Sentenced
+Tension as Bayern Munich Star Set to Serve Prison Term After Breach of Court Order

 - Lucas Hernandez was sentenced to a six-month jail term back in December 2019 for breaching a restraining order